Prioritise

 Development Blueprint

-Bradford Council recently completed Southern Gateway Development Framework providing a blueprint for on of the UK's largest regeneration sites
+Bradford Council recently completed the Southern Gateway Development Framework providing a blueprint for on of the UK's largest regeneration sites.

 MHCLG